redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

 ```shell
 odo project set my-postgresql-operator-dev4devs-com
 ```
-If you installed the operator in a different namespace, ensure that odo uses it to perform any tasks:
+If you installed the Operator in a different namespace, ensure that odo uses it to perform any tasks:
 ```shell
 odo project set <your-namespace>
 ```